 Boheyan and Mataking are renowned for their magnificent rays and turtles.
 For some terrestrial wildlife, Timbun Mata has a population of birds, deers, monkeys, wild boar and bats.

 The nearest airport to Semporna is Tawau Airport.
-From there, it is about an hour’s journey to the jetty in Semporna, where visitors board speedboats to get to their respective destinations.
+From there, it is about an hour’s journey to Semporna, where visitors may stay the night or board speedboats to get to their respective destinations.

 ► Read more on how to get to Semporna.